- Class: Mammalia

 HABITAT AND DIET

 The secret life of tree dwellers.
 Despite their climbing and jumping abilities, tree kangaroos sleep 60 percent of the time, curling up in whatever tree they happen to be in.
-Solitary animals, Matschie’s tree kangaroos are live-and-let-live sorts, basically ignoring one another even when sharing the same tree.
+Matschie’s tree kangaroos are solitary, live-and-let-live sorts, basically ignoring one another even when sharing the same tree.
 Females do not share territories.
 Territory size of females averages 4.5 acres, while males claim overlapping territories of 11 acres.
 Larger territories increase breeding opportunities for males.

 Pouch patrol.
 Having no defined mating season, female Matschie’s tree kangaroos go into heat every 51 to 79 days.
-Solitary in nature, the animals only come together to mate.
+Solitary in nature, they only come together to mate.
 Following a gestation of approximately 40 to 45 days (the longest of any known marsupial), the undeveloped joey is born and must climb up the mother’s belly, into her pouch, and find a teat to latch onto.

 Being a marsupial, female Matschie’s tree kangaroos carry their joey in their pouch for 8 to 10 months; but even after the baby leaves the pouch, it may return to nurse for up to 2 months afterward.
 Then, it’s off to make its own home.